Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Hash_Based_Data_Structures/Hash_Based_Data_Structures.slides.md

 ## Security

-- collision resistance
+Collision resistance:
-  - can give only-one preimage for each hash
+  - can give only-one preimage for each hash: larger the tree higher the amout of collisions that needed to happen to forge a valid final result
-  - so a binding commitment to the link
+  - binding commitment to the link

 Notes: